quickapps/docs/eng/designers/themes.md

     echo $this->Form->input('Module.settings.theme_width');

 The code above will create two text boxes where user may introduce values.
-Now you can read this settings values in any view or layout of your theme:
+Now you can read these values in any view or layout of your theme:

     Configure::read('Theme.settings.my_theme_color');
     Configure::read('Theme.settings.theme_width');

-For example, now you may want to adjust the layout width based on the width introduced by the user.
+Now for example, now you may want to adjust layout width based on the width introduced by the user.

     <div id="main-content" style="width:<?php echo Configure::read('Theme.settings.theme_width'); ?> px;">
 		<!-- Content here -->